zhiyuan-zhang0206/HomeworkAgent/README.md

 ```bash
 python main.py
 ```
 > Try the task "finish the homework TheoreticalStatistics\homework3_q2.pdf" to test it.
+More simple examples are also provided in the `main.py` file.

 ## 📄 License